Capuchin College

 Catholic seminary in Washington, D.C., U.S.

-Capuchin College is a national Catholic seminary located in Washington, D.C., owned and administered by the Order of Friars Minor Capuchin.
+Capuchin College is a Catholic seminary located in Washington, D.C., United States.
+It is owned and administered by the Order of Friars Minor Capuchin.

 Built in the early 1900s, it serves as a house of Post-Novitiate training in the United States and belongs to the Capuchin Province of St. Augustine.

 The college is located in close proximity to the Catholic University of America, the Basilica of the National Shrine of the Immaculate Conception, the Dominican House of Studies, and Theological College.